tickBit/Number_game/README.md

 ## Rules

-If you press at 0, the square will become an 1 and adjacent squares' value (!== 0) horizontally and vertically will incresed by 1.
+If you press at 0, the square will become an 1 and adjacent squares' value (!== 0) horizontally and vertically will be increased by 1.
 If the value is 4 and the value is to be increased, the value will be set to 1 again.

 ## Installing